ajcohen125/vagrant-vms/README.md

 This means each OS can currently have up to 254 nodes.

+## Mount Folder

+For each VM, the `mount` folder will be mounted to `/mnt` in each VM, and the contents copied to the user's home directory (`/home/vagrant/`).

+Any extra scripts or files needed inside the VM can be placed in that folder.
+Mount folders are specific to OS version.

 ## Notes

 The Vagrant boxes used are mostly custom boxes that have been uploaded to the Vagrant Cloud.